elmahio/documentation/docs/logging-to-elmah-io-from-xamarin.md

 }
 catch (Exception e)
 {
-    // Log the exception with the Log extension-method:
+    // Log the exception with the Log extension method:

     e.Log();